aspnet/SignalR/.github/ISSUE_TEMPLATE.md

+### If you think this may be a potential security concern do not file an issue on GitHub.
+Please send an email to <?>.
+  * You may be eligible to receive a reward via the ASP.NET Core Bug Bounty as well.

 ### Please consider the following before filing an issue

 * If you are using NuGet Packages that start with `Microsoft.AspNet.SignalR`, use the issue tracker at https://github.com/SignalR/SignalR to report the issue.
 This